rogupt305/Rohan_BluestampPortfolio/index.md

 Below is an image of the cables.
 Applying the yellow electrical tape on the edges of the acrylic plate smoothened them out, reducing the risk of exposed wires:
 <img src="https://i.postimg.cc/mgrmNbPN/cables-more2.jpg" alt="My iPhone photo" width="400">

+### Next Steps:
+After this milestone, I worked on the code for the robot, and its calibration.

 <!--- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>